Farama-Foundation/ViZDoom/docs/api/cpp/exceptions.md

 * `ViZDoomUnexpectedExitException` - means that ViZDoom's instance was closed/terminated/killed from the outside.

-* `ViZDoomNoSoundException` - means that sound was requested but could not be initialized.
+* `ViZDoomNoOpenALSoundException` - means that sound was requested but could not be initialized.
 Usually means that no sound device is available or that the sound backend is not properly configured.
+Added in 1.3.0.